- 1.1 Introduction

 1.8.1 Postgraduate Study

-From 1 January 2003, the postgraduate option of the Back To Education Allowance is payable only to persons who wish to pursue a postgraduate course of study that leads to a Higher Diploma (H.Dip.) qualification in any discipline or to persons in pursuit of a Professional Diploma in Education hitherto known as a Graduate Diploma in Education (Primary & Secondary Teaching) [NVQ Level 8].
+The postgraduate option of the Back To Education Allowance is payable only to persons who wish to pursue a postgraduate course of study that leads to a Higher Diploma (H.Dip.) qualification in any discipline or to persons in pursuit of a Professional Masters in education (PME) (level 9) which has replaced the Professional Diploma in Education (PDE Level 8) from September 2014.
+However, an applicant must be 12 months (312 days) on a qualifying DSP payment for this Masters course.
+A H.Dip in any discipline is recognised for BTEA purposes - not just a H.Dip in Education.
+A person that holds a H. Dip cannot pursue a Masters qualification under BTEA.

-- Other types of postgraduate qualifications are not recognised for BTEA purposes. e.g. Masters, MA, MSc, M.Phil etc. However, there is an exception to the eligibility rule for Masters based solely on ‘life experience’ whereby a person is admitted to a Masters programme without a primary degree.
+Other types of postgraduate qualifications are not recognised for BTEA purposes. e.g. Masters in other disciplines, MA, MSc, M.Phil etc. However, there is one other exception to the eligibility rule for Masters based solely on 'life experience' whereby a person is admitted to a Masters programme without a primary degree.
 The person needs confirmation from the college detailing the basis of their offer of a college place and confirming that it excludes the requirement to hold a primary degree or diploma.
-A small number of cases have arisen where a college has granted an exemption from the requirement to hold a primary degree and has admitted a person to a Master’s course on the basis of relevant life experience.
+A small number of cases have arisen where a college has granted an exemption from the requirement to hold a primary degree and has admitted a person to a Master's course on the basis of relevant life experience.
 In the context of the ongoing review of the operation of the scheme, it was decided to extend entitlement to back to education allowance in these instances on an exceptional basis.
-Under no circumstances will BTEA be awarded to a person who already holds a postgraduate qualification
+Under no circumstances will BTEA be awarded to a person who already holds a postgraduate qualification.

 1.8.2 Third level study outside of Ireland